$C^*$-algebraic drawings of dendroidal sets: -algebras associated with trees: noncommutative dendrices

-Given any non-planar rooted tree $T$ we construct a $C^*$-algebra $D(T)$ as follows: \begin{enumerate}[(a)] \item insert a vertex at each of the top tip of the leaves (if any) and the bottom tip of the root; \item construct the universal $C^*$-algebra of the modified tree as explained above.
+\begin{enumerate}[(a)] \item insert a vertex at each of the top tip of the leaves (if any) and the bottom tip of the root; \item construct the universal $C^*$-algebra of the modified tree as explained above. \end{enumerate} For instance given the tree